Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/2 Player Version/README.md

 - X & O Tokens recognized as integers (+'ve or -'ve) computed by logical operators (>0, <0)
 - X & O Tokens recognized as odd or even numbers (computed as 1 or 0 by modulus)

+# Algorithms to work on
+- First Algorithm: randomly placing a token anywhere
+- Second Algorithm: recognize all positions of 3 in a row

 ---

 # To Include

 Review of Videos and Introduction to Tic Tac Toe Algorithms

-- First Algorithm: randomly placing a token anywhere
-- Relative Positions of 3-in-a-row, 2-in-a-row
+Relative Positions of 3-in-a-row, 2-in-a-row

 GUI Design & Data Structure Design
 - Ratios and Symmetry (paper folding and generalizing 1/3 to percepts when populating variables based on display geometry)